Excellent fantasy, told with a classic trope flipped upside down in a surprising and highly imagined way.

 About the Author:

-Paige lives the NC mountains, writing speculative fiction, walking her dog, and being ignored by her herd of 3-legged cats.
+Paige L. Christie was raised in Maine, and lives the NC mountains, writing speculative fiction, walking her dog, and being ignored by her herd of 3-legged cats.
 Always a nerd, obsessive about hobbies like photography, Ghawazee Dance, and listening to the characters in her head, Paige can be found slightly left of center.
 As a believer in the power of words, Paige tries to tell stories that are both entertaining and thoughtful.
 Especially of interest, are tales that speak to women, and open a space where adventure and fantasy are not all about happy endings.